Write It Down Before You Blurt It Out

 9. Sleep on it

-10. Respond
+10. Respond calmly

-You’ll find that taking the time to go through this checklist will save you from many heartaches, and may save you one or more relationships.
+Taking the time to go through this checklist will save you from many heartaches, and may save you one or more relationships.
 These ten steps sound like a lot but each really only takes a few minutes, and soon it will become a natural reaction rather than a series of steps.
 Everything takes practice before it becomes natural.